 School Board Policy 507 -

-The purpose of this policy is to describe limitations on corporal punishment of students.
+The purpose of this policy is to describe limitations on use of corporal punishment and prone restraint upon a student.

 II.
 General Statement of Policy